 - Platforms like SaxoInvestor make tax reporting easier because they integrate with Danish systems.

 Before choosing money transfer or trading apps in Denmark, it’s important to understand how each type of service works, especially in relation to your residency status, tax obligations, and access to local banking infrastructure.
-Thus, in the table below, I compare the most relevant features across different app types:
+Thus, in the table below, we compare the most relevant features across different app types:

 Criteria | Danish Apps (e.g. SaxoInvestor) | International Transfer Apps (e.g. Wise, Remitly) | International Trading Apps (e.g. eToro) |